-- The distance guide line and the vehicle width line should be used as a reference only when the vehicle is on a paved, level surface.
-The distance viewed on the monitor is for reference only and may be different than the actual distance between the vehicle and displayed objects. - Use the displayed lines and the bird's-eye view as a reference.
-The lines and the bird's-eye view are greatly affected by the number of occupants, fuel level, vehicle position, road condition and road grade. - If the tires are replaced with different sized tires, the predictive course line and the bird's-eye view may be displayed incorrectly. - When driving the vehicle up a hill, objects viewed in the monitor are further than they appear.
-When driving the vehicle down a hill, objects viewed in the monitor are closer than they appear.
-Use the mirrors or actually look to properly judge distances to other objects.
+- The distance guide lines and the vehicle width lines should be used as a reference only when the vehicle is on a paved, level surface.
+The apparent distance viewed on the monitor may be different than the actual distance between the vehicle and displayed objects. - Use the displayed lines and the bird's-eye view as a reference.
+The lines and the bird's-eve view are greatly affected by the number of occupants, fuel level, vehicle position, road condition and road grade. - If the tires are replaced with different sized tires, the predictive course lines and the bird's-eye view may be displayed incorrectly. - When driving the vehicle up a hill, objects viewed in the monitor are further than they appear.
+When driving the vehicle down a hill. objects viewed in the monitor are closer than they appear.